OpenConext/Mujina/README.md

         http://localhost:8080/api/signing-credential
 </pre>

-Setting attribute urn:mace:dir:attribute-def:foo to bar
+Setting attribute foo to bar (e.g. urn:mace:dir:attribute-def:foo to bar)
 -------------------------------------------------------

 This API is only available on the IDP.